| Come Fly With Me, as this wonderfully engaging collection of

 New York City.
 It was at this point that Sinatra voiced the desire to

+have Billy May assume musical direction of his recordings.
 It was an appropriate choice, for the Pittsburgh-born May, following

 more than a decade's experience, first as a trumpeter and later, increasingly,